abdusabri/bit-docs/content/docs/cli-add.md

 By specifying the existing component id, you've ensured the file will be tracked as part of the already-existing `foo/bar` component, which now contains all the three files together.

-### Tracking components from different places with the same namespace
+### Tracking multiple components with the same namespace

-You can track multiple components at once with the same namespace, even when they're not under the same directory - just use the `--namespace` flag.
+You can track multiple components at once with the same namespace - just use the `--namespace` flag.

 ```bit
 bit add src/foo/bar.js src/second/hi.js --namespace jaja